dapr/docs/daprdocs/content/en/developing-applications/building-blocks/secrets/howto-secrets.md

     value: ":"
 ```

+>Note: the path to the secret store JSON is relative to where you call `dapr run` from.

 To configure a different kind of secret store see the guidance on [how to configure a secret store]({{<ref setup-secret-store>}}) and review [supported secret stores]({{<ref supported-secret-stores >}}) to see specific details required for different secret store solutions.
 ## Get a secret

-Now run the Dapr sidecar (with no application)
+Now run the Dapr sidecar with the application.

 {{< tabs Dotnet Java Python Go Javascript>}}